 While your bag is important, don't agonize for hours weighing pros and cons of superfluous features.
 The size of bag (small!) provides 80% of the comfort and convenience.

-Your vertebrae will be disgusted with you if you get this bag or even this bag or this bag (unless you're a huge person).
+Your vertebrae will be disgusted with you if you get too big a bag.
 So will your wallet, emptied by the extra stuff you bought to fill it.
-In hundreds of instances (like this one) I've sang the praises of my smaller bag.
+In hundreds of instances (like this one) I've sung the praises of my smaller bag.

 Could you use a bag you already have?
 Yes!
-I have yet to retire the 1999 North Face Borealis I already owned pre-travel.
-The school bag's organizational features have come in handy.
-When I put the bag to rest, I'll probably get the Osprey Porter 30.
+For years I carried the 1999 North Face Borealis I already owned pre-travel.
+The school bag's organizational features came in handy.
+I'm now carrying an Osprey Porter 30 that a friend gave me

 |24 Liter Messenger Bag||Having a super-lightweight expandable bag is clutch on any packing list.
 If you hate messenger bags, consider a lightweight nylon backpack like this.
 It allows you to sprawl out at your destination but transit compactly.
 I've replaced mine a few times, but getting a light, expandable bag remains one of my top five packing tips!

-Update 2016: I'm now carrying a thrift store score almost identical to this amazing foldable duffel bag.
+Update 2018: I'm still carrying my 2014 thrift store score almost identical to this amazing foldable duffel bag.
 Definitely don't get anything bigger.
 I rarely fill it - even when I'm toting around a huge stash of food.
 Mine has a strap that allows me to carry it like a messenger bag.
 If you're not lucky enough to find one at a thift store, you could combine a strap like this with the foldable duffel to acheive the same setup.

 |Nylon Stuff Sack||Much like the collapsible messenger bag or folding duffel bag, having a nylon stuff sack on your packing checklist allows you to spread out as needed.
 I fill it with dirty laundry and strap it to the bottom of my pack.
 It's dark-colored, so it blends in.
 For years I just used a heavy duty plastic shopping bag, but the black nylon is a bit less "hobo."|